egandavidpatrick-del/AutoRegisterUpdater/README.md

 ## Go to the table of contents below and click the Live Demo Link for demo video.

+## The Auto Document Issue Register Updater software is not commercially available.

 A bespoke **C# WinForms desktop application** developed to automate the preparation and completion of Document Issue Registers within the AEC (Architecture, Engineering & Construction) industry.

 Document Issue Registers are commonly maintained as bespoke Excel workbooks, with each organisation using its own structure, formatting, document requirements and issue workflows.
 This makes a universal solution impractical; however, where a defined register format and workflow are established, significant parts of the process can be automated.